 Are taxis safe in Athens?#

 Yes.
-Use the Beat app or official yellow taxis.
-Agree on meter or fixed price before starting.
+Use the Beat app for the smoothest experience, or official yellow cabs from ranks.
+Agree on meter usage before starting.
+The vast majority of Athens taxi drivers are honest and helpful.

 The Bottom Line#

-- Minor scams — Don’t engage with street vendors
+- Minor scams — Don’t engage with street vendors, check your restaurant bill

-- Some neighborhoods at night — Stick to main areas
+- Some neighborhoods at night — Stick to the main areas and you’re golden

 Planning your visit?
 Check out our Athens neighborhood guide and 3-day itinerary.